Margaret Pearse: Political career

 Margaret supported her sons' political beliefs.
 After their execution, she wished to maintain their legacy and became involved in political life.
 She joined Sinn Féin after the Rising and gave support and endorsement to candidates during the 1918 Westminster election.
 During the 1920 Poor Law Elections for the Rathmines area of Dublin, Margaret stood as a Sinn Féin candidate and was elected on the first count.
 She was elected to Dáil Éireann as a Sinn Féin Teachta Dála (TD) for the Dublin County constituency at the 1921 elections.

 She strongly opposed the Anglo-Irish Treaty, as did all the female TDs.
 She stated during the Treaty debate that:

+Later she continued in a similar vein:

 Following the ratification of the Treaty she left the Dáil with the other anti-Treaty deputies.
 She was defeated at the 1922 general election.
 She supported those who opposed the Treaty during the Irish Civil War and continued to be a member of Sinn Féin until 1926.
 In 1926 she left the party conference with Éamon de Valera and became a founder member of Fianna Fáil.
 She never stood for election again.

 Her daughter Margaret Mary Pearse also joined Fianna Fáil, and served as a TD from 1933 to 1937 and later served in Seanad Éireann as a Senator from 1938 until her death in 1968.